Epistle

 Saint Paul Writing His Epistles, by Valentin de Boulogne or Nicolas Tournier (c.
 16th century, Blaffer Foundation Collection, Houston, TX).

 An epistle (/ᵻˈpɪsəl/; from Ancient Greek ἐπιστολή 'letter') is a writing directed or sent to a person or group of people, usually an elegant and formal didactic letter.
 The epistle genre of letter-writing was common in ancient Egypt as part of the scribal-school writing curriculum.
-The letters in the New Testament from Apostles to Christians are usually referred to as epistles.
-Those traditionally attributed to Paul are known as Pauline epistles and the others as catholic (i.e., "general") epistles.
+The letters in the New Testament written by apostles to the early Christians are usually referred to as epistles; those traditionally attributed to Paul are known as Pauline epistles and the others as catholic (i.e., "general") epistles.

 Ancient Egyptian epistles

 The ancient Egyptians wrote epistles, most often for pedagogical reasons.
 Egyptologist Edward Wente (1990) speculates that the Fifth-dynasty Pharaoh Djedkare Isesi—in his many letters sent to his viziers—was a pioneer in the epistolary genre.
 Its existence is firmly attested during the Sixth Dynasty of the Old Kingdom, and is prominently featured in the educational guide The Book of Kemit written during the Eleventh Dynasty.
 A standardized formulae for epistolary compositions existed by the time of the Middle Kingdom of Egypt.
 The epistolary formulae used in the Ramesside Period found its roots in the letters composed during the Amarna Period of the Twentieth Dynasty.
 Wente describes the "Satirical Letter" found on the Papyrus Anastasi I of the Nineteenth Dynasty as an epistle which was commonly copied as a writing exercise by Egyptian schoolchildren on ceramic ostraca (over eighty examples of which have been found so far by archaeologists).
 Epistle letters were also written to the dead, and, by the Ramesside Period, to the gods; the latter became even more widespread during the eras of Persian and Greek domination.